Faculty, Reflective Mentors and Reflective Consultants

 Program Directors

-Faculty Program Director: Roseanne Clark, PhD, IMH-E® (IV), Professor, Department of Psychiatry, University of Wisconsin School of Medicine and Public Health
+Faculty Program Director: Roseanne Clark, PhD, IMH-E®, Professor, Department of Psychiatry, University of Wisconsin School of Medicine and Public Health

 RoseanneRoseanne Clark, PhD, IMH-E® is a Professor in the Department of Psychiatry, University of Wisconsin School of Medicine and Public Health and is the Co-Founder and Faculty Director of the Capstone Certificate Program.
 Dr. Clark developed and was Director of the Parent-Infant and Early Childhood Clinic in the UW Department of Psychiatry for over 25 years.
 She has provided teaching and supervision on the evaluation, diagnosis and treatment of mental health disturbances in infancy and early childhood and early parent-child relationships to psychiatry and pediatric residents and post-doctoral fellows, interns, and graduate students in clinical, counseling and school psychology programs.
 She is a licensed psychologist and has received Endorsement as an Infant Mental Health Mentor.
 Dr. Clark developed the widely used Parent-Child Early Relational Assessment (PCERA), and the Mother-Infant Therapy Group Approach for Postpartum Depression (M-ITG), was a major contributor to the Diagnostic Classification of Mental Health and Development Disorders of infancy and Early Childhood (DC: 0-3) and is a national trainer for the DC:0-5.
 For over 35 years, Dr. Clark’s research and numerous articles have focused on screening, evaluation and treatment of postpartum depression and infant and early childhood mental health, maternal employment and early parent-child relationships at-risk.
 Through the UW Infant/Early Childhood Mental Health Consultation Team, Dr. Clark provides mental health consultation to home visiting and early care and education programs and mentoring for aspiring IMH mental health consultants.Dr.
 Clark is invited to speak, teach and consult nationally and internationally.
 Dr. Clark has translated the results of her research and the evidence based evaluation and treatment protocols into community based interventions for underserved women, their infants and families including collaborating with community partners in Dane County to develop the Early Childhood Initiative (ECI), a comprehensive home visitation program for families with infants and young children affected by poverty.
 She has been committed to conducting research to inform policy and practices that impact women in the childbearing/childrearing years, infants, young children and their families.
 She has served on state and national scientific advisory committees including the Wisconsin Governor’s Early Intervention Coordinating Council, the Lt.
 Governor’s Task Force on Women and Depression, the Department of Health Services Maternal-Child Health Advisory Committee, the Wisconsin Task Force on Perinatal Mood Disorders, the National Institute of Mental Health Roundtable on Perinatal Depression and the NIMH Workgroup on Assessment of Infant/Toddler Mental Health.
 Dr. Clark has been Principal Investigator and Co-Investigator on numerous NIH funded studies including a randomized clinical trial examining the efficacy of a mother-infant relational approach for women experiencing major depression in the postpartum period and a study investigating the validity of screening and assessment measures of social-emotional functioning in infants and young children.
 She is currently partnering with the Wisconsin Department of Children and Families on the Addressing Postpartum Depression in Wisconsin Home Visiting Programs and the HRSA Innovations Grant in Early Relational Screening, Assessment and Support in Home Visiting projects.
 She has also received with colleagues in the School of Medicine and Public Health, funding for a CDC Prevention Research Center and is PI for the primary research project in the Center focused on the evaluation of a Brief Therapeutic Approach for Maternal Postpartum Depression and Mother-Infant Relationships.